 Here’s what the industry did.
 They incorporated a process called “Inquiry De-duplication” into their scoring models.
 In English this means that they built a way to treat multiple inquires resulting from the act of shopping for one loan as one inquiry.
 The logic was actually quite simple and makes very good common sense.
 How can you tell if someone is shopping for a car loan or a mortgage?
 It’s very likely that all of the inquiries would be from auto lending companies or mortgage lenders, correct?
 It is also very likely that these inquiries would occur over a short period of time because consumers tend to shop for those items over a short timeframe.

-Fair Isaac, the developer of the FICO credit score, uses a 14 day window for their de-duplication.
-Any inquiries that can be reasonably assumed to be from a car loan or mortgage application that occur in a 14 day window are treated as one inquiry in their scoring models.
+FICO, the developer of the widely known FICO credit score, uses a 14-day to 45-day window for their de-duplication, depending on the model in use.
+As such, any inquiries that can be reasonably assumed to be from a car loan or mortgage application that occur in a 14-to-45-day window are treated as one inquiry in their scoring models.
 It doesn’t matter if you have 20 inquires.
-As long as they are from lenders who can grant auto or home loans AND they are all done in a 14 day period they only count as one.
-In fact, this logic is in the process of being expanded to count the same multiple inquiries occurring within a 45 day period as 1 inquiry.
+As long as they are from lenders who can grant auto or home loans AND they are all done in a that 14-to-45-day time period, they only count as one.

 This de-dupe logic allows consumers to shop around for the best interest rate without having to worry about inquiries lowering their scores.
 It also removes any barriers preventing consumers from applying at many creditors, which is good for credit report and credit score sales.
 Certainly a smart move for the respective businesses since credit reporting agencies and credit score developers are paid each time a credit report and credit score is pulled by a lender.

 How Do You Know If You Have Too Many Inquiries?

 It’s the million-dollar question.
 How many inquires is too many?